-In Contra mendacium, composed in 420, Augustine discusses the Sodomites desire for Lot’s angelic visitors.
+In Contra mendacium, composed in 420, Augustine discusses the Sodomites’ desire for Lot’s angelic visitors.
 He refers to Sodom as a place where “men with men inflamed with wicked lusts” (masculi in masculos nefanda libidine accensi) could not even find the door to the house where the angels were residing.
 Though the wording in this quotation is not as clear as that of Gaudentius and Orosius, this is certainly a reference to Romans 1:27; masculi in masculos is a phrase not found outside of this context across Latin literature.
 Its use by Augustine in Contra mendacium is an important moment as it represents the first time that the image from Romans 1:27 is combined with the idea that the men of Sodom wished to rape the angels.

 In Book 16 of De ciuitate Dei, composed in the same year, Augustine deploys similar imagery in a passing reference to Sodom.
-According to this book, Sodom is a place “where illicit intercourse with men thrived to such a great degree” (ubi stupra in masculos in tantam consuetudinem conualuerant).
+According to this book, Sodom is a place “where illicit intercourse with men thrived to an enormous extent” (ubi stupra in masculos in tantam consuetudinem conualuerant).
 This quotation has been much discussed in studies of Christian views of homosexuality.
 It has not before now been noted that Augustine is referencing Paul’s epistle to the Romans.
 Again, while Augustine’s wording here differs from that of Paul, given the clear citations of Romans in Augustine’s other works, it is apparent that we should think of it as a rough paraphrase of Paul’s words.

 The final reference is found in Augustine’s Contra Iulianum opus imperfectum, which he was working on at his death in 430.
 This work was aimed once again at the teachings of Julian of Eclanum, and the question of Sodom’s sin comes up again.
 Julian had argued against the Augustinian concept of original sin because it was not mentioned in scripture.
 Augustine is dismissive of this argument.
 Does Julian also think that Sodom was therefore not destroyed, he wonders, because scripture does not mention their “crimes and parricidal sacrifices” (maleficia et parricidalia sacrificia) or that “they practiced obscenity, men with men” (masculi in masculos turpitudinem operabantur)?
 By these last years of Augustine’s life, Sodom had become indelibly associated in his mind with the crimes described by Paul in his epistle to the Romans.
 Note, however, that he still sees homosexual sin as a corollary of general excess--it can be used in conjunction with accusations of general crimes and “parricidal sacrifices.”